↑

 Most Importantly – Take One Step at a Time!

-All of these self-care tips to lower your blood pressure are important to do on an ongoing basis.
+All of these self-care tips to lower your blood pressure are important to do continuously.

-While it may seem overwhelming, it’s important to realize that none of these self-care tips are impossible to do, especially if you have are determined to take better care of yourself or reduce the medications you have to take to manage your blood pressure.
+While it may seem overwhelming, it’s important to realize that none of these self-care tips are impossible, especially if you are determined to take better care of yourself or reduce the medications you must take to manage your blood pressure.

 The most important thing to do is to START.
-Start small–just pick one thing to do at a time.
+Start small–pick one thing to do at a time.

-We all can feel overwhelmed making a lifestyle change and that’s why I’ve got one last self-care tip.
+We all can feel overwhelmed making a lifestyle change, so I have one last self-care tip.

-If your faith is important to you, I want to encourage you to utilize the truth of God, shared in the Bible.
-You can use scripture to help you find the courage to start taking better care of yourself, and the motivation to continue good self-care.
+If your faith is important to you, I want to encourage you to utilize the truth of God shared in the Bible.
+Scripture can help you find the courage to start taking better care of yourself and the motivation to continue good self-care.

-Finally, in closing, take the time to identify your personal needs so you can give yourself the proper care needed to lower your blood pressure.
+Finally, in closing, take the time to identify your personal needs to give yourself the proper care needed to lower your blood pressure.

 Don’t forget your free guide!

-And, you never know, you might find you feel better and enjoy taking better care of yourself!
+And, you never know, you might feel better and enjoy taking better care of yourself!

 blood pressure machine - 9 lifestyle changes to lower high blood pressure